w3f/Grants-Program/applications/application-template.md

 This section should break the development roadmap down into milestones and deliverables.
 Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
 Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

 Below we provide an **example roadmap**.
-In the descriptions, it should be clear how the project is related to Substrate, Kusama or Polkadot.
+In the descriptions, it should be clear how your project is related to Substrate, Kusama or Polkadot.
 We _recommend_ that the scope of the work can fit within a three-month period and that teams structure their roadmap as 1 milestone ≈ 1 month.

 For each milestone,